 Panama disease tropical race 4: information and resources for banana growers

-Panama disease tropical race 4 grower kit
+Panama TR4 grower kit

 The kit includes:

-- detailed information about identifying Panama disease tropical race 4
+- information about the disease

-- a decontamination guide
+- decontamination guide

-- information regarding diagnostic testing processes for Panama disease tropical race 4
+- diagnostic testing for Panama disease

 - frequently asked questions